morleym/furtive-handbook/docs/format-guides-overview.md

 ## Considerations

 Here, I will list important notes to keep in mind for different stakeholders.
+These might be opportunities to capitalize on an aspect of the format, potential issues to watch out for, or ways that different roles will need to communicate with each other.
-When you're meeting with these stakeholders and discussing what to do, these are some good starting points for conversation.
+When you're meeting with these stakeholders and discussing your format options, these are some good starting points for conversation!

 ### Competitors & Competitive Ops